rahmatnazali/pimage/README_pypi.md

 This is a python package for detecting copy-move attack on a digital image.

+More documentation is detailed on the [Github page](https://github.com/rahmatnazali/pimage).

 ## Example usage

 ### API for the detection process